-Auditions for the 2022-2023 school year will be in an online format where students will:
+Auditions for the 2023-2024 school year will be in person where students will:

-- View the Audition Instructional Videos which will include: - > Filming Instructions - > Monologue Instructions - > Improvisational Theatre Game Instructions - record themselves performing a published, prepared, memorized poem or monologue (3rd & 4th grades) or a published, prepared, memorized monologue (5th & 6th grades) - participate in a improvisational theatre game

-Your student will watch the full Audition Instructional Video from beginning to end and then record themselves performing.

-- Filming the audition - > The entire body should be visible - > Ensure that your student is seen clearly in the camera frame of the audition recording - > Provide your student with enough room to move around freely 8 to 10 feet is recommended - > You will upload ONE (1) video with tasks 1 and 2 recorded back to back - ❖ Attire Appropriate, nice, moveable clothing is recommended - > Example would include khaki pants or shorts and a shirt with a collar - Costumes are not allowed - Supplies needed for the theatre game - > 1 book (a journal, notebook or binder could also be used) - > 1 stick (a ruler, pencil or pen could also be used) - ➤ 1 chair (a stool or couch could also be used) - Evaluation Students will be evaluated on the standards as demonstrated by the monologue and improvisational game.
+- Perform a published, prepared, memorized poem or monologue (3rd & 4th grades) or a published, prepared, memorized monologue (5th & 6th grades) - Participate in a improvisational creative drama theatre game - Attire Appropriate, nice, moveable clothing is recommended - > Example would include khaki pants or shorts and a shirt with a collar - Costumes are not allowed. - No supplies are needed for the theatre game - Evaluation Students will be evaluated on the standards as demonstrated by the monologue and improvisational game.
 See the rubrics for specific standards